vlakas/Honey-Net/iktomi/README.md

 INSTRUCTIONS:

-1. Download iktomi.tar.gz (This should hold everything that you need)
+1. Download and extract the latest iktomi.tar.gz (This should hold everything that you need)

 2. If you want to download everything manually make sure you keep the order of directories.